uwa-channels/uwa-channels.github.io/content/docs/_index.md

 ## Applying a channel to an arbitrary signal

-* To pass a signal of your choice through a channel, generate the desired signal in passband, respecting the bandwidth and sampling rate limits of the chosen channel (see “parameters” entry under the [channel](/channels) tab).
+* To pass a signal of your choice through a channel, generate the desired signal in passband, respecting the bandwidth and the sampling rate limits of the chosen channel (see “parameters” entry under the [channel](/channels) tab).
 * State the sampling frequency of your passband signal.
 * Run `replay.m` on the signal.
 * Specify the noise power, and add the output of `generate_noise.m` to the output of `replay.m`.